Rafael Buenaventura: An adept, independent style

 Buenaventura, however, was more publicly known for his adept management of monetary policies, resisting pressure to protect the Philippine peso from market forces through the wanton manipulation of the currency market.

 While recognizing the BSP's institutional capabilities, traders saw Buenaventura as "personify[ing] the central bank’s powers of moral suasion," an abstract weapon frequently employed by the BSP in order to keep banks from "straying from the path."
 He was known to frequently call bank officials into his office and wield this weapon when the peso was under heavy speculative attack.

-In 2002, when the government fell into another budget crisis that saw the public deficit widening to 220 billion pesos, political pressures mounted for the Philippine government to ask for debt relief.
-Buenaventura, however, was no less adamant and loud in his opposition to this suggestion than he had been toward shielding the peso or compromising the BSP's regulatory authority.

 On more than one occasion, perennial in-fighting within the Arroyo administration fueled rumors that Buenaventura would be booted out of office for his fierce independence and refusal to pander to political interests while pressing for reforms.
 But his popularity in the local and international business and finance communities made Buenaventura an indispensable thorn in the side of the administration.

 In 2003, Bloomberg columnist William Pesek, Jr. commented that the “64-year old Buenaventura has proven to be what the Philippine economy needs most: an adult in the room.”

 "He's the guy who has held it all together", said Cezar P. Consing, co-head of investment banking in Asia at J.P.
 Morgan.